It’s so difficult to start a post that you’ve been wanting to publish for 7 months.

 Greenhouse Built By: My husband, Mitch Vaughan (Special thank you to Tim Howell, Dale Vaughan, David Worrells and Derek Fowler for the days that you helped!
 We appreciate you more than you know!)

-Windows sourced from: Melanie’s Window Room & White Brick House
+Windows sourced from: Melanie’s Window Room, White Brick House and a private seller

 Windows painted by: Judson Clark with Painting Made Easy

 Sod & Landscaping: Lynchburg Landscapes